Colonial Hong Kong

 The Wan Fu, the Hilton Hotel yacht, was a great way to see the harbor

-This huge floating restaurant is a part of Hong Kong’s typhoon shelter “floating world” of refugees who live on small boats
+This huge floating restaurant was a part of Hong Kong’s typhoon shelter “floating world” of refugees who lived on small boats